zeroplay-io/zeroplay.io/website/docs/legal/terms-of-service.md

 5.1.
 Some of our Apps may offer auto-renewable subscription services ("Subscriptions").
 When you choose to purchase a Subscription in any of our Apps, the specific subscription name, duration and price will be clearly displayed in the App before you confirm the purchase.

 5.2.
-Payment will be charged to your Apple ID account at the confirmation of purchase.
+Payment will be charged to your app store account upon confirmation of purchase.

 5.3.
 Subscriptions automatically renew unless auto-renew is turned off at least 24 hours before the end of the current period.

 5.4.
 Your account will be charged for renewal within 24 hours prior to the end of the current period.

 5.5.
-You can manage and cancel your Subscription at any time by going to your account settings on the App Store after purchase.
+You can manage and cancel your Subscription at any time by going to your account settings in the app store after purchase.

 5.6.
 Any unused portion of a free trial period (if offered) will be forfeited when you purchase a Subscription.